bigos81/BetterNSTTS/README.md

 # What is this?
-A small "add-on" for World of Warcraft game, that "hacks" Northern Sky Raid Tools (https://www.curseforge.com/wow/addons/northern-sky-raid-tools) addon, and replaces TTS (Text To Speech) with a small hardcoded(!) lookup for an appropriate .ogg file to play instead of executing WoWVoiceProxy.exe to read the message.
+A small "add-on" for World of Warcraft game, that "hacks" Northern Sky Raid Tools (https://www.curseforge.com/wow/addons/northern-sky-raid-tools) addon, and replaces TTS (Text To Speech) with a small lookup for an appropriate .ogg file to play instead of executing WoWVoiceProxy.exe to read the message.

 # Why?
 Well ...
 World of Warcraft on Linux struggles with TTS resulting with WoWVoiceProxy.exe